Where did these songs come from? Well, after working in the Nashville

 Back in Tennessee, the process continued.
 Inspiration was everywhere I

 looked, both outside and within.
-As I wrote, red-tailed hawks circled and hummingbirds were
+As I created and composed, red-tailed hawks circled and hummingbirds were

 ever present.
-Great-horned owls crossed my path at night, reminding me of transformation.
+Great-horned owls crossed my path at night, totems of transformation.

 At times, I did not know where the lyrics came from.
 All I could do was feel humbled